rthinh2002/rthinh2002/README.md

 - :seedling: Interested in Software and Website Developing.

-- :zap: In my free time, I read news, tech articles, as well as finding interesting project online to learn.
+- :zap: In my free time, I read news, tech articles, and research in online projects.

 - :motorcycle: Aside from that, I also read comics, and ride motorcycle to relax after a long day.